INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Panel Mount

-Often used where front-side installation, sealing, and easier field maintenance are required within industrial cabinet structures.
+Often used where front-side installation, sealing, touch operation, and easier field maintenance are required within industrial cabinet structures.

 VESA mount industrial monitor structure with standard mounting patterns